Kailash-Sankar/PocketMCP/README.md

 # PocketMCP

 **PocketMCP** is a lightweight, local-first MCP (Model Context Protocol) server that automatically watches folders, chunks and embeds files locally using Transformers.js with MiniLM, stores vectors in SQLite + sqlite-vec, and exposes semantic search capabilities to VS Code and Cursor.
-Designed for small machines (Intel N100, 16GB RAM) with zero external dependencies after initial model download.
+Designed for small machines (I'm running on an Intel N100 with 16GB RAM) with zero external dependencies after initial model download.

 ## 🌟 Features